 Rebranding a Leasing Center

-Back in September 2015, JPA was asked to renovate the leasing center and the clubhouse at the Conservatory at Druid Hills.
-The new design became a modern reimagination of the existing structure with flat roofs and significantly more and more modern styled windows.
-The leasing center’s design played with varying heights and volumes of spaces- giving a layered effect to the building and maximizing sunlight.
+Back in September 2015, Jones Pierce Architects was asked to renovate the leasing center and the clubhouse at the Conservatory at Druid Hills.
+The new design became a modern rebranding of the existing structure.
+It contains flat roofs and significantly more and more modern styled windows.
+The leasing center’s design plays with varying heights and volumes of spaces.
+This gives a layered effect to the building and maximizing sunlight.